Karamat Ali Jaunpuri: Political views

-The Tariqa-e-Muhammadiya split into two in 1867 with Jaunpuri leading a faction which came to be known as the Taiyunis.
+The Tariqah-i-Muhammadiya split into two in 1867 with Jaunpuri leading a faction which came to be known as the Taiyunis.
 The Taiyunis considered cooperating with the British authorities as the more ideal option rather than rebelling.
 Karamat Ali Jaunpuri and the Taiyunis were also opponents of Haji Shariatullah's Faraizi movement which declared British India as a Dar al-Harb (house of war) and discarded the Friday prayer and Eid prayers.
 Instead, he issued a fatwa declaring the colonised territory as a Dar al-Aman as the British government allowed freedom of religion.
 His fatwa was used by other Muslim scholars as well as Muslim modernists of the subcontinent like Nawab Abdul Latif and later Syed Ahmad Khan to justify their loyalty and cooperation to the British Empire.
 During his lifetime, Jaunpuri engaged in debate with the Faraizis, most prominently Abdul Jabbar Faraizi.
 The first debate regarding the Friday prayer was held in Barisal in 1867, and this was followed up by a debate in 1879 by his son Hafiz Ahmad Jaunpuri in Madaripur.
 Over five thousand people attended the latter event and it was dubbed by Nabinchandra Sen as the Battle of Jumuʿah.

 Personal life

 Karamat Ali Jaunpuri married four times.
-He first married a lady of Jaunpur but she later died.
+He first married a lady of Jaunpur but she died.
 He married two women in Noakhali who also died during his lifetime.
-His fourth wife, originally from North India, settled in Rangpur with him and outlived him.
+His fourth wife, originally from North India, settled in Rangpur with him.

 Works

-Jaunpuri has written roughly 46 books.
+Jaunpuri wrote roughly 46 books.
 19 of them were compiled into the three-volume Zakhira-e-Karamat book.
 The remaining works are scarce.
 An incomplete list of his works: